MoradShadi/Python-Calendar-Add-On/teststrategy.md

  1. Input of less than 5 years
  2. Input of 5 or more years

 With that, all scenarios should be tested as any input that is less than 5 should yield the same result and any input that is 5 or more should also produce the same result.
+This also pretty much covers the **branch coverage** for the if statement in the function.
+Since the rest of the function is fairly straightforward and short, we simply utilized a **line coverage** for the other lines of code to ensure everything is working as expected.

 ##
 #### User story 2